needle-mirror/com.unity.burst/Documentation~/Burst.md

 ![Burst Inspector](images/burst-inspector.png)

-On the left pane of the window, **Compile Targets** provides a list of the Jobs in the project that Burst can compile.
+On the left pane of the window, **Compile Targets** provides an alphabetically sorted list of the Jobs in the project that Burst can compile.
 Note that the disabled Jobs in the list don't have the `[BurstCompile]` attribute.

 On the right pane, the window displays options for viewing the assembly and intermediate code for the selected compile target.